 If you think in your use-case the risk of potential timing-attacks stemming

-from data-dependency is less than the potential time/memory trade-offs coming
+from data-dependency is greater than the potential time/memory trade-offs

 Password storage and verification¶

 internally generate a random salt, and return a hash encoded

 in ascii modular crypt format, which can be stored in a shadow-like file:

 >>> import nacl.pwhash >>> password = b'my password' >>> for i in range(4): ... print(nacl.pwhash.argon2i_str(password)) ... b'$argon2i$v=19$m=32768,t=4,p=1$...' b'$argon2i$v=19$m=32768,t=4,p=1$...' b'$argon2i$v=19$m=32768,t=4,p=1$...' b'$argon2i$v=19$m=32768,t=4,p=1$...' >>> for i in range(4): ... print(nacl.pwhash.scryptsalsa208sha256_str(password)) ... b'$7$C6..../....p9h...' b'$7$C6..../....pVs...' b'$7$C6..../....qW2...' b'$7$C6..../....bxH...'